Vyral/base-template/_posts/2022-02-10-are-we-really-heading-for-a-crash.md

 {% include pullquote.html %}

-Regarding some of the articles that circulated last year, some claimed that short sale and foreclosure inventory had doubled over the previous two months, which fed into the concern that a wave was coming.
+Some articles circulated last year that claimed short sale and foreclosure inventory had doubled over the previous two months, which fed into the concern that a wave was coming.
 The thing to remember is that around 10 years ago, foreclosures and short sales were between 40% and 50% of transactions.
 What the media was describing last year was a tiny spike in foreclosures and short sales, going from 1% to 2% between Q3 and Q4.

 Ultimately, our housing market is safe for a while.
 If something drastic happens, we may revisit this conversation, but in the meantime, please don’t buy into the hype.